-Applications are open for GIS Scholarship Competition at Brock University in Canada.
-The scholarship will help support a brock undergraduate or graduate student who is currently enrolled, dedicated and high achieving to continue their studies in GIS and consider it as a post-graduation career option.
+Applications are open for the GIS Scholarship Competition at Brock University in Canada.
+The sponsorship will help support a brock undergraduate or graduate student who is currently enrolled, dedicated and high achieving to continue their studies in GIS and consider it as a post-graduation career option.

-Course Level: Scholarship is available to pursue undergraduate or graduate programme.
+Course Level: award is available to pursue an undergraduate or graduate program.

 Study Subject: The project focuses on a major GIS project undertaken as part of a course assignment, or it can be an independent project that the student developed on their own.
 The project must apply geographic analyses to an application using ArcGIS technology, such as spatial query, buffering, statistical mapping, automation using Python, etc.

 Award: The scholarship also includes $50,000 in Esri software, books and training deliverables.

 Number of Awards: Number of Awards not given.

 Eligible Countries: Canadian students are eligible to apply.